backdrop-contrib/resave_nodes/README.txt

 individual nodes or using the Views Bulk Operations module to manually bulk save nodes is not a realistic option.
 Enter this module.

-Upon installation, configure the desired content types to monitor.
-Then, whenever a node of that content type is created or changed, the next time cron is run, that node will be resaved, forcing the computing of that special field.
+Upon installation, configure the desired content types to monitor and whether or not to do only those nodes that have been recently created/changed.
+Then, the next time cron is run, nodes of that content type will be resaved, forcing the computing of that special field.

 Requirements